Day 1: Rongai Trailhead/Nalemoru (1950m, 6400ft) to Simba Camp (2620, 8595ft)

 Day 5: Kibo Huts (4700m, 15,400ft) to SUMMIT then descend to Horombo Huts

-With a moon to light your way, and a head torch, you slowly make you way along the rocky path.
+With a moon to light your way and a head torch, you slowly make your way along the rocky path.
 Move slowly, one foot in front of the other.
 It’s important to resist the urge to go faster, as you need to allow your body to adapt to the ever increasing altitude.